gatsbimantico/micro-projects/JS/ES5/README.md

 # Promise.js

-It uses from ES5: Object.defineProperty and  Function.bind
+It uses from ES5: Function.bind
 <br>
 Therefore, the compatibility is:
     - IE 9 & Edge